tom-barone/discontent/README.md

 The extension itself is written in Typescript.
 The web API runs off an AWS lambda built in Rust, and the whole thing is backed by DynamoDB.
 There's some piecemeal python & ruby scripts for testing.

 For the nuts and bolts, see the [Architecture](./docs/architecture.md) page.

+For instructions on building, testing & developing; see the [Contributing](./docs/contributing.md) page.